Athletics, dance & sports champions

 2006 Sima Aviv, a resident of Be’er-Sheva, an artist, and a veteran Soroka Oncology Ward volunteer with the “Hayim” (lit., life) Association for Children with Cancer in Israel was awarded the Health Minister’s Shield for Outstanding Volunteers.

-2006 Prof. Emeritus Gerald (“Geri,” Ya’akov) Blidstein (b.1938-, USA), a long-time resident of Be’er-Sheva and lecturer at BGU, was awarded the Israel Prize in Jewish Thought after publishing numerous books and articles on Jewish law and ethics.
+2006 Prof. Emeritus Gerald (“Geri,” Ya’akov) Blidstein (b.1938-2020), a long-time resident of Be’er-Sheva and lecturer at BGU, was awarded the Israel Prize in Jewish Thought after publishing numerous books and articles on Jewish law and ethics.
 Prof. Blidstein was also chosen in 2007 to be a member of the Israel National Academy of Sciences (a great honor).

 2006 Ohad Ivri, a student in the BGU Dept. of Politics, Government & Communications, won 1st place in the “Roaring Lion” Competition, sponsored by the Israel Association of Media Consultants and Public Relations (ISPRA).